Whitley Bay F.C.: Division One (1995–2000)

 Following relegation at the end of the 1994–95 season, Whitley Bay returned to the NPL Division One, finishing 8th in their first season back.
 The Seahorses then followed it up with 12th in the second season, 13th in the third, and 19th in the fourth.
 The Bay then finished 22nd and bottom in 1999–2000, being relegated back to the Northern Football League.

 Return to the Northern Football League (2000–present)

 Marc Wamsley (Ashington #3), Iain Nickalls (Ashington #6) and Phil Bell (Whitley Bay) contest a ball at the Northumberland Senior Cup 2010 Final at St James' Park.

 Following a second relegation in six seasons in 1999–2000, Whitley Bay returned to Northern Football League Division One after a 12-year absence.

 In 2005, Whitley Bay ended an 18-year barren run without a Northumberland Senior Cup title.

 The Bay won their third-ever Northern League title in 2006–07, 41 years on from their back–to–back titles in 1964–65 and 1965–66, however they did not apply for promotion.

 In 2010, The Seahorses won a twelfth Northumberland Senior Cup.

+In 2026, The Seahorses won a thirteenth Northumberland Senior Cup, beating Heaton Stannington 6–5 on penalties at St James' Park.